Loss, Longing, and Letting Go

 A place to breathe.

-You can’t change what you’ve lost — but you can change how it lives in you now.
+But you can change how it lives in you now.

 You can make space for joy, for meaning, for peace — even as you continue to honor what was.